brccabral/ImageAndVideo/README.md

 # Installation

+pip install matplotlib

+*canaro installs tensorflow and other dependencies*

-pip install
+pip install canaro

-opencv-contrib-python
+pip install opencv-contrib-python
 pip install caer

+*scipy is not installed by any dependencies, but is used by tensorflow*

-pip install numpy scipy matplotlib ipython jupyter pandas sympy nose
+pip install scipy

-*canaro installs tensorflow*

-pip install canaro

 ___

 # Download resources